redwoodjs/redwood/packages/mailer/handlers/nodemailer/README.md

-# Mailer - Providers - Nodemailer
+# Mailer - Providers - Studio

 **WIP**: This package is still a work in progress.